Kotlin/dokka/docs/topics/formats/dokka-html.md

 ## Configuration

-HTML format is Dokka's base format, and you can include configuration options:
+HTML format is Dokka's base format.
+You can configure it using the following options:

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">